by B. S. Eliud Acrewe

 one comes upon another realm beyond the deep red rose,

-to long rock walls, cement slabs and, some scattered boulder flows.
+to long rock walls, and cement slabs, some scattered boulder flows.

 This is the only gray within the giant bowl of green